NinaKWelch/ninas-myreads-app/README.md

 2. Run `npm install` to install dependencies
 3. Run `npm start` to view

+## How I built this

+There is a step by step guide to how I built this project at [my wiki page](https://github.com/NinaKWelch/ninas-myreads-app/wiki/Step-by-Step-Guide).

 ## TODO

 * Add more components: SearchBooks, ListBooks and BookShelf